nus-cs2103-AY2425S1/ip/docs/README.md

 ### Tag a task: `tag`
 Tags a task with an already existing tag.

+> ℹ️ **NOTE**
-**Note**: The tag must already exist and one task can only have one tag.
+> The tag must already exist before it can be used to tag a task.
+> Only one tag can be used to tag a task.

 Format: `tag TASK_NUMBER /with TAG_NAME`